~14 min read

 Why fragmented support is quietly losing you money

 Selling on multiple storefronts isn’t really a choice any more.
 According to Avalara’s multichannel research, businesses selling through multiple channels generate 190% more revenue than single-channel retailers.
-Which is, by anyone’s measure, quite something.
+Shopify’s own enterprise data puts the average uplift at 38% versus single-channel operators, which is more conservative but reinforces the same direction of travel.
+Either way, quite something.

 But the operational reality?
 Messy.